virteal/l8/README.md

 l8 tasks are also "promises".
 Once a task is completed, it's promise is either fullfilled or rejected depending on the task success or failure.

-The main flow control structures are the sequential execution of steps, the execution of forked steps on parallel paths, steps that loop until they exit, steps that wait for something and error propagation similar to exception handling.
+The main flow control structures are the sequential execution of steps, the execution and join of forked steps on parallel paths, steps that loop until they exit, steps that wait for something and error propagation similar to exception handling.

 Steps vs Statements
 ===================